Twice a Month Workshops – Trigger Point Myofascial Release™

 Shiva Cor offers a combination of medicines and has taken Exercise Science to put together a unique set of Workshops and calls it, “Trigger Point Myofascial Release™”.

 💥 Yin yoga – is not restorative yoga.
-The sensations are often intense and generally focused on connective tissue stimulation, not total relaxation.
+The sensations are often intense and generally focused on connective tissue stimulation, not typically total relaxation.

 Yin yoga is the medicine used at the beginning, as well as following any trigger point release.
 Long stretching has been proven to lengthen the tissue and creates strength in the connective tissues.